Willie169/Android-Non-Root/README.md

 ## PRoot-Distro with Termux: Install Linux Distributions in Termux

-My main development of Termux scripts for setup and virtual machines installation such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
-Please refer to it for more scripts for Termux.

 ### Introduction of Chroot, PRoot, PRoot-Distro

 * Chroot is an operation on Unix and Unix-like operating systems that changes the apparent root directory for the current running process and its children.
 A program that is run in such a modified environment cannot name (and therefore normally cannot access) files outside the designated directory tree.